Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-05.md

 ## Getting Started

 The goal this week is to create an Express server with an API that returns JSON data.
 Later you will connect this service to a React client.

+Download, fork or clone the [demo project](https://github.com/Make-School-Labs/react-express-server).

 ### Start Express project